Hiking the Boreal Trail

 The Boreal Trail has been a personal goal of mine since my first visit to the park a year prior as the Saskatchewanderer.
 As soon as I heard about such an impressive trail system winding through just a tiny portion of the 1600 square kilometres of the park, I knew it was a challenge I needed to tackle.

-Over the next several days, I would meet no less than six bears on the trail (including a mom and a cub), one angry beaver slapping the surface of Lac Des Iles Lake as I filtered drinking water, and a skunk on the Sukaw esker with its tail high in the air.
-(It chased me down the trail and ended up being even scarier than the bears!).
+Over the next several days on the Boreal Trail, I would meet no less than six bears (including a mom and a cub), one angry beaver slapping the surface of Lac Des Iles Lake as I filtered drinking water, and a skunk on the Sukaw esker with its tail high in the air.
+(It chased me down the trail and ended up being even scarier than the bears!)

 I earned several blisters on my toes and heels and snacked on a healthy supply of Clif bars and five-cent candies between meals (my favourite when hiking).
 But most importantly, I disconnected from the digital aspects of my life and reconnected in one of my favourite locations in the province: the Boreal Forest in Meadow Lake Provincial Park.